S-C-A-N/SCANsat/README.md

 Resource scans are initiated in the same way as any other scan.
 In this case they must use custom scanner parts included with the resource addon.
 > ![][resource-scanner]

+Resource scanning proceeds the same way as standard SCANsat scanning instruments do.
+The grey scale color option generally works best when viewing resource overlays.
+> ![][resource-bigmap]

 Each of the two resource systems can be enabled through the **SCANsat** Big Map:
 > ![][resource-walkthrough-v2]